 Jaguars prefer to live in areas where there is a lot of water, although they can be found in drier areas as well.
 They thrive in rainforests and swamplands because prey is much more plentiful.
 Unfortunately, in most areas, their numbers seem to dwindle, except in the Pantanal in Brazil.
 Fortunately, they are thriving in this area and can sometimes be spotted.
 People are more apt to see a wild jaguar in late April to early November when the terrain is drier because their prey is more concentrated, causing them to hunt more frequently.

 3. Jaguars Are Classified by Their Rosette Shape Spots

-Although if you want to tell the difference from a leopard and a jaguar in a picture, one needs to look at the shape of their spots.
-Jaguars have rosette shaped spots that have spots inside the rose shaped marking.
-Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower shaped marking.
+The most distinguishable difference between a leopard and a jaguar is the shape of their spots.
+Jaguars have rosette-shaped spots that have spots inside the rose-shaped marking.
+Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower-shaped marking.

 4. They Are Strong Swimmers and Climbers

 Another thing that sets jaguars apart from other large cats is their love of water.
 They are known to jump in the water and swim very well from one side to another of a pond, lake, or narrow river.

 With their strong legs, they are also built to be excellent climbers.
 They often will scale a tree to get a better vantage point towards the prey.
 They may even pounce on unsuspecting prey below, jumping right out of the tree.

 Unlike lions who live in a pride or male cheetahs who sometimes hunt in pairs called bachelor groups, jaguars are like many of the others in the feline family and are solitary animals.
 The males will roam a range of up to 80-90 square kilometers and will only greet another jaguar to mate.
 Once a mother is pregnant and has her cubs, the cubs only live with her for two years, before they find their own range.